 Both sets of parents were prepared for all eventualities.
 The first was able to hold her child as he took his last breaths, the second delivered a stillborn daughter.
 Neither regretted their decisions.
 They were able to carry their child to term, felt all the movements the child made and developed a bond for the unborn, and then grieve a natural loss.

 These women were able to stand up to their doctors and make their own decisions.
 But, how many other women are coerced into having abortions?
 How many of them regret it?

 What an unbelievable day.
 Someone at work had shingles, so a colleague and I had a discussion about chicken pox.
 I was asked if my kids had chicken pox yet and I replied that they had received the varicella vaccine.
 Of course, getting vaccines does not guarantee that you can’t get the disease, but it allows you to hope that the illness would be mild.
-Since the varicella vaccine is relatively new, not enough data is available to show how effective it is.
+Since the chicken pox vaccine is relatively new, not enough data is available to show how effective it is.
 You can only show that it is ineffective when an individual develops the illness that the vaccine was supposed to prevent.

 I came home to find my husband dabbing calamine lotion onto my younger daughter’s torso.
 It may have been that I had chicken pox on the mind, but my first reaction was, “Oh no, you’ve got chicken pox!”
 Sure enough, it is chicken pox.
 We hadn’t heard that there was an outbreak at school, so we’re not sure if she is the sentinel case or if she caught it from someone else.
 I just hope that I was not a vector, as I was exposed to someone with shingles.
 Or vice versa.